aaml-analytics/mof-explorer/README.md

 ### Credit

 - [AAML Research Group](http://aam.ceb.cam.ac.uk) for developing this dashboard for the MOF community.
-Click [here[ (http://aam.ceb.cam.ac.uk/research.html) to read more about our work.
+Click [here] (http://aam.ceb.cam.ac.uk/research.html) to read more about our work.
-- [Dash](https://plot.ly/dash/), the python framework used to build this web application.
+- [Dash](https://plot.ly/dash/) - the python framework used to build this web application.